ldegen/agg/README.md

 Valid options are:

+### `-e <encoding>`

+Character set to assume when parsing the input data.

+### `-D <delimiter char>`

+The character used to delimit fields in the input.
+While the RFC4180 makes it very clear that the 'C' in 'CSV' stands for 'Comma', there are software companies who think otherwise.
+If for whatever pathetic reason you have to work with Microsoft products, this one is for you.

+### `-R <record delimiter>`

+A sequence of one or more characters that serve as record delimiter in the input.
+It is usually save to leave this at its default.
+The parser will try to guess the correct line separator.

 ### `-k <attr>`

 Name of the primary key attribtue to be used with the `-s` and `-I` options.